-- Sit on the Sofa that you have installed in the middle of the room and the assistant should be standing with the wall where you will mount the TV
+- Sit on the Sofa that you have installed in the middle of the room and the assistant should be standing along with the wall where you will mount the TV or the projector screen

 - Now closely observe different spots at the front of your wall

-- Where you feel that your neck and the whole body is comfortable
+- Where you feel that your neck and the whole body are comfortable

-- The point at the spot and your assistant should mark that spot with the pen
+- Point at the spot and your assistant should mark that spot with the pen

 - Now this is your spot for the screen mounting

 No matter how correctly you calculate the viewing angle and viewing distance from the screen.
 If your resolution and pixels are not supporting you, then all these calculations will go in vain.

 If your TV is not providing you with a higher pixel density of pixels across the screen then you will have to watch it from a distance in which your eyes don’t notice individual pixels.